KINFOO/kde-booklet/kde.md

 The following is all about showing you how neat and efficient Plasma Desktop is.
-We will have an overview of applications and concepts which make you feel comfortable and productive.
+We will have an overview of applications and concepts which make you feel comfortable and efficient.
 Allowing you to adapt the software to your needs is the KDE way of life, we hope you will enjoy it.
 If you are in the mood to contribute, know that you can collaborate in many ways such as translation, promotion, artwork and much more.